-All the gurus say it.
-Buffett, Lynch, Pabrai.
-Invest in the stock market to become rich.
-But looking at my portfolio recently, I sure don't feel rich, and, frankly, the market's not helping.
+All the gurus say it, from Buffett to Lynch to Pabrai: Invest in the stock market to become rich.
+But looking at my portfolio recently, I sure don't feel rich, and, frankly, the market's not been helping.

-One of the few bright spots in the market is Expeditors International of Washington
+One of the few bright spots in the market is miner Vale

 What's an investor to do?

 My favorite quote, among the thousands that deal with investing, is this one: "When in danger or in doubt, run in circles, scream and shout."

 Wait, wait.
 Wrong one.
 Here we go: "The key to good investing is not the brain, it's having the stomach."

 While that might not be a word-for-word quote of Peter Lynch, it certainly is a paraphrase of what he taught.
 And he's not the only one who has expressed that sentiment, either.
 Remember this one?